-Five or ten years ago, having a digital platform was a way to stand out among competitors, and even then, it was treated as a “nice addition, but not necessary.”
+Ten years ago, having a digital platform was a way to stand out among competitors, and even then, it was treated as a nice-to-have, but not a need-to-have.

 Now, adopting financial technology that allows clients to access their portfolio in real time from is becoming standard.
 In this case, the main differentiator will be the quality of platform and digital offerings.